kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/file/filesystem-sync/en/index.md

 The methods, properties, features, and functionality will be familiar.
 The major deviations are:

-* The synchronous API can only be used within a Web Worker context, whereas the asynchronous API can be used in and out of a worker.
+* The synchronous API can only be used within a Web Worker context, whereas the asynchronous API can be used in and out of a Worker.
 * Callbacks are out.
 API methods now return values.
 * The global methods on the window object (`requestFileSystem()` and `resolveLocalFileSystemURL()`) become `requestFileSystemSync()` and `resolveLocalFileSystemSyncURL()`. *Note:* These methods are members of the worker's global scope, not the <code>window</code> object.

 Apart from these exceptions, the APIs are the same.
-We're good to go!
+OK, we're good to go!

 <h2 id="toc-requesting">Requesting a filesystem</h2>

 A web application obtains access to the synchronous filesystem by requesting a `LocalFileSystemSync` object from within a Web Worker.
-The `requestFileSystemSync()` is exposed to the worker's global scope:
+The `requestFileSystemSync()` is exposed to the Worker's global scope:

     var fs = requestFileSystemSync(TEMPORARY, 1024*1024 /*1MB*/);

-Notice the new return value now that we're using the sync API and absence of success and error callbacks.
+Notice the new return value now that we're using the synchronous API as well as the absence of success and error callbacks.

 As with the normal FileSystem API, methods are prefixed at the moment: